yamilemr/Automated-Classification-of-Second-and-Third-Degree-Burn-Images-Using-Convolutional-Neural-Networks/README.md

-# Automated Classification of Second- and Third-Degree Burn Images
+# Automated Classification of Second and Third Degree Burn Images

-This repository contains code, trained models, experiment artifacts and notebooks used to develop and evaluate convolutional neural networks for classifying second- and third-degree burn images.
+This repository contains code, trained models, experiment artifacts and notebooks used to develop and evaluate convolutional neural networks for classifying second and third degree burn images.

 ## Setup
-1. Create a Python environment (recommended: venv or conda).
+1. Create a Python `3.11.9` environment (recommended: venv or conda).
 2. Install dependencies:

 ```bash